Near-Death Experience on Rainbow Mountain

 Descending Rainbow Mountain was just as tough as the climb.
 We literally had to side step inch by inch in some areas as to not slip and fall.
 Water continued to rush down the mountain faster and faster and the whole valley was soaked through.

 On my way down I came across a girl who was perched on the ground with an oxygen mask to her face.
 It looked as if she was having a panic attack or hyperventilating, puking all over the place.
 Later on, I learned that another girl had fallen and twisted her ankle on the mountain.
-To top things off, our guide continued to scream at us to hurry up down the mountain.
+To top things off, our guide continued to scream at us to move faster down the mountain.

 The bus began it's climb down when almost immediately we noticed a backup.
 Nearly 20 buses were lined up in front of us.
 Confused, we began to grumble and look out the windows for answers.
 It was pretty evident why we had stopped at that point.
 Our only road off the mountain had washed away.